mlatta824/battery-builder/README.md

 ###################################################

 USAGE:
+Best used in Visual Studio

+In Terminal:
 ./driver <# Batteries in Series> <# Batteries in parallel>

 Both must be > 0 and series must be an even number.

+Visualize your battery:
+./battery.html
+use W, A, S, and D to move around.

 ###################################################